 Gardening in December in The Woodlands

-From the entire staff at Lawn Ranger Company, we wish our readers a VERY MERRY CHRISTMAS!
-And we wish you the very best throughout the coming year.
+From the entire staff at Lawn Ranger Company, we wish all of you a VERY MERRY CHRISTMAS!
+And we also wish you the very best throughout the coming year.

 Have fun with family and friends this Christmas season!
 Make it special!

 Many of us have included tropical plants in our landscape.
 We would like to think it wouldn’t be necessary to worry about “winter protection” of these warm-weather plants during the relatively mild winters in this part of the country.
 However, we occasionally see temperatures dip cold enough to cause some damage.